August Exhibit: Portrait of the Tongass

 How to Use the Virtual Gallery

-As we continue to navigate through the pandemic, we are excited to offer an alternative to in-person exhibits here in Juneau and beyond with this new virtual gallery space.
-You can view these exhibits on your smartphone, you just need to download the Exhibbit app from the app store (don't worry, it's free!).
+As we continue to navigate through the pandemic, we are excited to offer an alternative to in-person exhibits here in Juneau and beyond with this virtual gallery space.
+View these exhibits one of two ways:

 Helpful Tips and Tricks